Antimatter (band): Lights Out and Live@K13 (2003)

 Antimatter entered the studio in January 2003 to record their 2nd album Lights Out, with Moss contributing the tracks "Everything You Know Is Wrong", "The Art of a Soft Landing", "In Stone" and "Dream", while Patterson brings "Lights Out", "Expire", "Reality Clash" and "Terminal".
 The album (recorded during a month is Sun Studios Dublin) marks a shift from its predecessor.
 Despite the presence of guest vocalists Michelle Richfield and Hayley Windsor, Moss now performs vocals on most of his own tracks and half of Patterson's.
 In March, the track "Over Your Shoulder", from the debut album Saviour is used for soundtrack purposes in MTV's reality TV show Sorority Life.

 In May/June 2003 Antimatter toured the West Coast of the United States with Virgin Black and Agalloch.
-Afterwards, Antimatter headed into Europe to perform in Greece and then into Asia, performing in Istanbul, rounding off the tour with an appearance at a festival in Skali, Cyprus.
-On June 24, Lights Out is released.
+Afterwards, Antimatter, accompanied by Mehdi Messouci (VÆV, Breaklose) on piano and backing vocals, headed into Europe to perform in Greece and then into Asia, performing in Istanbul, rounding off the tour with an appearance at a festival in Skali, Cyprus.
+On 24 June, Lights Out is released.
 At the same time, Patterson releases the acoustic live album Live@K13 (recorded during their debut tour in 2002) on his record label Strangelight Records.
 A month later, in July, Antimatter headlined Estonia's annual festival Hard Rock Laager, the country's largest alternative music festival held in the village of Vana-Vigala.
 In October 2003, Antimatter reconvened to Sun Studios, Dublin, to record a version of Dead Can Dance’s "Black Sun".
 The recording is followed by a tour of Germany with Autumnblaze.
 In December 2003, Antimatter published onto the internet the album Unreleased 98-03, featuring demos and unheard versions of songs from the first two albums.
 The album was made available as a free download and once again came complete with artwork.